MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 Ready for connections!
 ```

 At this point, you can open your browser and type in the Web client URL from the log.
-You'll be prompted to sign in with the Admin Username/Password that is shown.
+You're prompted to sign in with the Admin Username/Password that is shown.

 > [!NOTE]
 > The container image uses a so called self-signed certificate for HTTPS communication.
 Because of that, your browser might warn you that the page you are requesting is unsafe.
 In those specific circumstances, and only for test and development environments, it is safe to ignore this warning.
 If you want to resolve this warning, you can install the certificate on your PC.
 For more information, see the link under **Files** in the log entries.